Trump embraces tough-on-crime mantra amid DC takeover as he and Democrats claim political wins

 A CNN/SSRS poll conducted in May found that about 4 in 10 U.S. adults said the Republican Party’s views were closer to their own on crime and policing, while 3 in 10 said they were more aligned with Democrats’ views.
 About 3 in 10 said neither party reflected their opinions.
 Other polls conducted in the past few years found a similar gap.

 Trump also had a significant edge over Democrat Kamala Harris on the issue in the 2024 election.
-About half of voters said Trump was better able to handle crime.
+About half of voters said Trump was better able to handle crime, while about 4 in 10 said this about Harris, according to AP VoteCast, a survey of the American electorate.

 At the same time, Americans have expressed more concern about the scope of presidential power since Trump took office for a second time in January.